rosborne132/optimizing-public-transportation/README.md

 Once the server is running, you may hit `Ctrl+C` at any time to exit.

-## Linting
+## Formatting

-Run the following for local linting.
+Run the following for local formatting.
 1. `virtualenv venv`
 2. `. venv/bin/activate`
 3. `pip install -r requirements.txt`